kamil-kw/project-management-system/README.md

 # **1. UX**

-As a next step on my path of becoming a software developer from zero to hero 😊, I'm presenting a Project Manager Tool.
+As the next step on my path of becoming a software developer from zero to hero 😊, I'm presenting a Project Manager Tool.
 As mentioned in my last projects my ultimate goal is to change my career path and become a full-time developer.
-Here I will be showing my new acquired skills, which are Django and DataBase.
+Here I will be showing my newly acquired skills, which are Django and DataBase.
 As part of my portfolio collection, which can be shown to my potential future employers, and potentially to be used by myself.
 I have decided to build a product that can support the day to day workload of Project Managers or SCRUM masters.
 The product is simple to use and intuitive, the navigation around the page is clear and gives users the ability to search and filter through things like date or status.
-Product can be adjusted in the future for specific customer needs, as well as certain features can be added if business needs it.
-The current tool includes elements as project name, task, due date and owner.
-Tool can hold multiple projects, meaning the project manager or SCRUM master can have an overview of all actions open against each project they are working on.
-By having all in one space, this optimizes time and effort for task management.
+The product can be adjusted in the future for specific customer needs, as well as certain features can be added if the business needs them.
+The current tool includes elements such as project name, task, due date, and owner.
+The tool can hold multiple projects, meaning the project manager or SCRUM master can have an overview of all actions open against each project they are working on.
+Having all in one space optimizes time and effort for task management.

 [Back to Table Of Content](#tableOfContents)